dlohar/Aster/README.md

 # Aster

-We cannot make Aster public before acceptance due to anonymity issues.
-We will release the tool here.
+We cannot make Aster public due to anonymity issues.
+We will release the tool here upon acceptance.